aws-cloudformation/aws-cloudformation-resource-providers-redshift/endpoint-access/docs/README.md

 #### Address

-The DNS address associated with the EndpointAccess.
+The DNS address of the endpoint.

 #### EndpointStatus

 The status of the endpoint.
-TODO change to enum?

 #### EndpointCreateTime

-The date and time when the endpoint was created.
+The time (UTC) that the endpoint was created.

 #### Port

-The port on the cluster to connect to.
+The port number on which the cluster accepts incoming connections.

 #### VpcSecurityGroups